A friend once told me she gauges how effective a beauty product is by how many compliments she gets while wearing it.

 Yes, the color looks real.

 Like every single other makeup product, the market is over saturated, especially as we’re coming into the summer months.
 But we’re here to help you sort it out!
-Below are our seven favorite self-tanners that will fit every need (& budget!):
+Below are our six favorite self-tanners that will fit every need (& budget!):

 1. Best Color – St. Tropez Self Tan Bronzing Lotion